 The directions for this walk are also in a PDF (link above) which you can download on to a Kindle, tablet, or smartphone.

 - Turn right out of the station and go down the access road to the junction.
 Turn left up Station Road away from the river.
-At the traffic lights, cross the road to carry-on up Newton Avenue in the same direction.
+At the traffic lights, cross the road to carry-on up Norman Avenue in the same direction.

 - Carry on in the same direction ignoring right turns until Tilebarn Close where you turn right, heading for a footpath sign at the end.
-Here, turn left taking the right hand enclosed footpath with a fence on the left and trees on on the right, eventually coming to a path junction.
+Here, turn left taking the right hand enclosed footpath with a fence on the left and trees on the right, eventually coming to a path junction.

 - Cross the path and then vere right onto a path through the valley with a wire wire fence and sloping field to your right.